QAGIw3/PlatformQ/docs/architecture/advanced_compute_markets_implementation_status.md

 ## Summary

-We have successfully implemented the core infrastructure for Advanced Compute Markets in PlatformQ, extending the existing Infrastructure DeFi system to support quantum computing resources, specialized AI accelerators, and advanced network bandwidth trading.
+We have successfully implemented the core infrastructure for Advanced Compute Markets in PlatformQ, extending the existing Infrastructure DeFi system to support quantum computing resources, specialized AI accelerators, and network bandwidth trading.
+All three market services (Quantum, AI Compute, and Network Bandwidth) have been fully implemented with comprehensive APIs and background task management.

 ## Completed Components